 The U.S. tax system is complex at the best of times.
 Expats not only have more filing obligations for expats, but they often have to deal with how the U.S. system can be reconciled with a foreign tax system too.
 Most CPAs in the U.S. don’t have the necessary experience to ensure that expats file most beneficially, so be sure to contact an expat tax specialist to ensure that you file correctly, fully, and most beneficially for your situation.

 Whether you’re already happily ensconced in the country of your dreams—or you’re just considering a move—it’s not too late to get a handle on your taxes and start saving.
 You can get all the information you need in our all-new 2019 edition of Expat Taxes Made Easy: The Complete Guide to U.S. and Foreign Taxes for the American Overseas.
 Order your copy here.

 Editor’s Note: IL Senior Editor, Dan Prescher put some common expat taxes questions to Katelynn Minott, a senior CPA with Bright!Tax.
 With clients in over 190 countries worldwide, Bright!Tax is an award-winning, leading provider of U.S. expat tax services for the estimated 9 million Americans living overseas.
 So, you can be sure that Katelynn knows her stuff!
-You can listen in to their interview here.
+You can listen to their interview below.